-If, within 7 years of a distribution to you of marketable securities, you contributed appreciated property (other than those securities) to the partnership and the FMV of those securities exceeded the adjusted basis of your partnership interest immediately before the distribution (reduced by any cash received in the distribution), you may have to recognize gain on the appreciated property.
+If, within 5 years of a distribution to you of marketable securities, you contributed appreciated property (other than those securities) to the partnership and the fair market value of those securities exceeded the adjusted basis of your partnership interest immediately before the distribution (reduced by any cash received in the distribution), you may have to recognize gain on the appreciated property.
+For property contributed after June 8, 1997, the 5-year period is generally extended to 7 years.
 See section 737 for details.

-Code M6.
+Code N6.
 Distributions of property other than money.
-Box 9, Code M6, shows the partnership's adjusted basis of property other than money immediately before the property was distributed to you.
-In addition, the partnership should attach a statement showing the cost basis and FMV of each property distributed.
+Box 9, Code N6, shows the partnership's adjusted basis of property other than money immediately before the property was distributed to you.
+In addition, the partnership will attach a statement showing the cost basis and fair market value of each property distributed.
 Decrease the adjusted basis of your interest in the partnership by the amount of your basis in the distributed property.
 Your basis in the distributed property (other than in liquidation of your interest) is the smaller of:

-- The partnership's adjusted basis immediately before the distribution or - The adjusted basis of your partnership interest reduced by any cash distributed in the same transaction.
+The partnership's adjusted basis immediately before the distribution or The adjusted basis of your partnership

+The adjusted basis of your partnership interest reduced by any cash distributed in the same transaction.

 If you received the property in liquidation of your interest, your basis in the distributed property is equal to the adjusted basis of your partnership interest reduced by any cash distributed in the same transaction.

-If you contributed appreciated property to the partnership within 7 years of a distribution of other property to you, and the FMV of the other property exceeded the adjusted basis of your partnership interest immediately before the distribution (reduced by any cash received in the distribution), you may have to recognize gain on the appreciated property.
+If you contributed appreciated property to the partnership within 5 years of a distribution of other property to you, and the fair market value of the other property exceeded the adjusted basis of your partnership interest immediately before the distribution (reduced by any cash received in the distribution), you may have to recognize gain on the appreciated property.
+For property contributed after June 8, 1997, the 5-year period is generally extended to 7 years.
 See section 737 for details.

-Code M7.
+Code N7.
 Gain eligible for section 1202 exclusion.
-This gain from the sale or exchange of qualified small business (QSB) stock (as defined in the Instructions for Schedule D) is eligible for the partial section 1202 exclusion.
-The partnership must also provide you with:

-- The name of the corporation that issued the QSB stock, - Your share of the partnership's adjusted basis of the QSB stock, - Your share of the partnership's sales price of the QSB stock, and - The dates the QSB stock was bought and sold.
+This gain from the sale or exchange of qualified small business stock (as defined in the Instructions for Schedule D) is eligible for the partial section 1202 exclusion.
+The partnership should also give you the name of the corporation that issued the stock, your share of the partnership's adjusted basis and sales price of the stock, and the dates the stock was bought and sold.
 Corporate partners are not eligible for the section 1202 exclusion.
 The following additional limitations apply at the partner level.

-- You must have held an interest in the partnership when the partnership acquired the QSB stock and at all times thereafter until the partnership disposed of the QSB stock. - Your distributive share of the eligible section 1202 gain cannot exceed the amount that would have been allocated to you based on your interest in the partnership at the time the QSB stock was acquired.
+1. You must have held an interest in the partnership when the partnership acquired the qualified small business stock and at all times thereafter until the partnership disposed of the qualified small business stock.

+2. Your distributive share of the eligible section 1202 gain cannot exceed the amount that would have been allocated to you based on your interest in the partnership at the time the stock was acquired.